juan-rodriguez-rivas/cointerfaces/README.md

 The following instructions are given for its installation in Ubuntu.
 The installation in any linux distribution should be very similar, with the use of a different package manager.

-Cointerfaces run on linux requires perl, python and fortran compiler:
+Cointerfaces requires perl, python3 and a fortran compiler:
 > sudo apt-get install perl python3 gfortran

 The following python packages are needed